Colachel: Politics

 municipalities formulated, under Travancore Kingdom.
 The Municipality consists Colachel as its only revenue village within its jurisdiction and in its LPA.
 The Municipality of Colachel consists of 24 wards and the elected representatives from each ward constitute the council.
 Colachel Municipality consists of five functional departments.
 Each department consists of Head who reports to the Municipal Commissioner and functions as per the responsibilities prescribed in the Act and as delegated by the Commissioner.
-Mr. Johnson charles is the elected chairman of Colachal municipality.
+Mr. Naseer is the incumbent and elected chairman of Colachal municipality.
 AK Chellaiya was an Indian politician and former Member of the Legislative Assembly.
 He was elected to the Travancore-Cochin assembly as an Indian National Congress candidate from Colachel separate constituency in 1952 election.
 Names of some of the previous chairmen are Mr. Jasiah, Mr. M.A.
 James, Mr. Ismail, Mr. Neelaraj etc.

 The chronological order of the activities in formulation of the urban local body and its up gradation are listed below: